LarissaDornelas/product-hunt-viewer/README.md

 If you don't know how to get the api access token please [click here](https://api.producthunt.com/v2/docs/oauth_client_only_authentication/oauth_token_ask_for_client_level_token).

-After following all the steps you can start the application with this comand:
+After following all the steps you can start the application with this command:

 ```bash